fukangwei/New_Blog_MarkDown/Qt语法详解/Qt之QMenu.md

 abbrlink: 27137ee0
 date: 2019-02-18 19:51:39
 ---
-&emsp;&emsp;The `QMenu` class provides a menu widget for use in menu bars, context menus, and other popup menus.
+&emsp;&emsp;The `QMenu` class provides a menu widget for use in menu bars, context menus, and other popup menus.<!--more-->

 Header  | Inherits  | Inherited By
 --------|-----------|-------------